Ostrzyciel/jelly-wfiot-2022/README.md

-This repository contains supplementary materials to the article titled "**Efficient and Practical RDF Streaming with Protocol Buffers**".
-The publication is currently in review (preprint, **TODO**).
+This repository contains supplementary materials to the article titled "**Efficient RDF Streaming for the Edge-Cloud Continuum**".
+The publication is currently in review.

 ## Contents